-If using Virtual MAC Takeover implementation for Standby Control on IBM WebSphere DataPower SOA Appliances, the administrator may want to implement "MAC Hardening" if duplicate MAC addresses are occurring when the ACTIVE appliance has a warm restart.
+If using Virtual MAC Takeover implementation for Standby Control on IBM WebSphere DataPower SOA Appliances, the administrator might want to implement "MAC Hardening" if duplicate MAC addresses are occurring when the ACTIVE appliance has a warm restart.

-If the Virtual MAC address is seen configured on a Standby Control group member other than the single ACTIVE appliance interface after a warm restart, then there may have been a problem releasing the Standby Control Virtual MAC Address.
+If the Virtual MAC address is seen configured on a Standby Control group member other than the single ACTIVE appliance interface after a warm restart, then there might have been a problem releasing the Standby Control Virtual MAC Address.

-In some network environments or scenarios involving a warm restart of the ACTIVE Standby Control group member, there may be a problem releasing the Virtual MAC Address that should be only associated with the currently ACTIVE Standby Control group member.
+In some network environments or scenarios involving a warm restart of the ACTIVE Standby Control group member, there might be a problem releasing the Virtual MAC Address that should be only associated with the currently ACTIVE Standby Control group member.

 This only applies to the pre-4.0.2 Firmware which uses the Virtual MAC takeover implementation.